WICG/aom/explainer.md

 * Marcos Caceres
 * Nan Wang
 * Robin Berjon
+* Tess O'Connor

-Bogdan Brinza and Cynthia Shelley of Microsoft were editors of an earlier draft of this spec but are no longer participating.
+Bogdan Brinza and Cynthia Shelley of Microsoft were credited as authors of an earlier draft of this spec but are no longer actively participating.

 ## Appendix: `accessibleNode` naming